 - All Science Fair Projects - This site has over 500 ideas for high school science fair projects, as well as tips for students, parents and teachers.

-- Science Fair Project - Offers step by step information on creating a science fair project, sample judging sheets, as well as many topic ideas.
+- Science Fair Projects - Offers step by step information on creating a science fair project as well as many topic ideas.

 Things to Avoid